umtdemr/foxwall/backend/README.md

 - [ ] Fix creating super user with management command error
 - [ ] Fix creating user without manager password check error
 - [x] See followers
+- [ ] See user's posts on their profile
+- [ ] Update user retrieve serializer for getting follow info and is celebrity
+- [ ] Pagination in timeline posts and user's posts
 - [ ] Change JWToken exp duration